 And you never really know if you're going to burst out in tears during a work meeting.
 (Even if it's been a few months since the split.)

 My name is Nancy, and I'm a Breakup Coach.
-I help women work though their thoughts and feelings during their breakups, while simultaneously providing a safe space to express themselves.
+I help men and women work though their thoughts and feelings during their breakups, while simultaneously providing a safe space to express themselves.
 Just like you, I went through a really tough time when I ended things with my ex.
 You can read about my story here.

 Luckily, during that confusing period, I tested out a lot of traditional breakup advice, and today—I'm sharing with you what worked, and what continues to help the women I work with.